codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 Version of the build published to App Store that identifies an iteration of the bundle.
 The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
 For example `3.2.46`
+##### `--description, -d=DESCRIPTION`

+A description of your app, detailing features and functionality.
+##### `--keywords, -k=KEYWORDS`

+Include one or more keywords that describe your app.
+Keywords make App Store search results more accurate.
+Separate keywords with an English comma, Chinese comma, or a mix of both.
+##### `--marketing-url=MARKETING_URL`

+A URL with marketing information about your app.
+This URL will be visible on the App Store.
+##### `--promotional-text=PROMOTIONAL_TEXT`

+Promotional text lets you inform your App Store visitors of any current app features without requiring an updated submission.
+This text will appear above your description on the App Store for customers with devices running iOS 11 or later, and macOS 10.13 or later.
+##### `--support-url=SUPPORT_URL`

+A URL with support information for your app.
+This URL will be visible on the App Store.
 ##### `--app-store-version-localizations, -vl=APP_STORE_VERSION_LOCALIZATION_INFOS`